jaffasplaffa/VCV-MorphOsc/README.md

 you morph between them, for all kinds of exotic waveforms.

 # Parameters
-Pitch
+Pitch,
-Breakpoint
+Breakpoint,
-Rise & Fall
+Rise & Fall,
-Sin/Tri
+Sin/Tri,